mechazoidal/cmake_cookbook/zmq/README.md

 find_package(ZeroMQ)
 ```

-An example of echoing a variable set by find_package: CMake will already echo the version it finds, but try moving this before the find_package call and see what is printed.
+An example of echoing a variable set by `find_package`: CMake will already echo the version it finds, but try moving this before the `find_package` call and see what is printed.
 ```
 message(STATUS "ZeroMQ version: ${ZeroMQ_VERSION}")
 ```